 Masters of Arts (MA), Doctor of Philosophy (PhD)

-The Joint Graduate Program in Communication & Culture is a unique partnership of York University and Ryerson University.
+The Joint Graduate Program in Communication & Culture is a unique partnership of York University and Toronto Metropolitan University.
 The Joint program combines academic and professional work, with the objective of promoting the application of critical theory and research to contemporary issues and practices in communication and culture.
 It brings together perspectives from the social sciences, humanities and fine arts, and communication—and media—related professions, and aims to encourage critical and innovative thinking, research, and practice.